 (Sources: Emphasis online Illustrations; original ideas and examples; Anderson’s Preaching Workbook, Cycle A; Believer’s Commentary)

 Grace, mercy and peace to you from God our Father and from the Lord Jesus Christ.

-A little girl walked around her house singing a song which she had learned in Vacation Bible School: “This little light of mine, I’m gonna let it shine.
-This little light of mine; I’m, gonna let it shine, let it shine, shine, shine.”
+I love the story about a little girl who walked around her house singing a song she had learned in Vacation Bible School: “This little light of mine, I’m gonna let it shine.
+This little light of mine, I’m gonna let it shine, let it shine, shine, shine.”
 Her parents enjoyed hearing her sing.
 One evening she got into a terrible fight with her brother and she was sent to her room.
 The next morning she was in a bad mood.
 Seeing this, her mother said to her, “What happened to my happy, singing girl?
 What happened to that shining light?”